Fields generated by points on superelliptic curves: Introduction

-\item We do not expect this lower bound to be sharp; in the case where $C$ is an ellpitic curve, Lemke Oliver--Thorne \cite{LOT} suggest a heuristic of $X^{3/4 + o(1)}$ for the asymptotics of the number of fields $K/\Q$ for which $\rk E(K) = \rk E(\Q)+2$. \end{itemize} \end{remark}
+\item We do not expect this lower bound to be sharp; in the case where $C$ is an elliptic curve, Lemke Oliver--Thorne \cite{LOT} suggest a heuristic of $X^{3/4 + o(1)}$ for the asymptotics of the number of fields $K/\Q$ for which $\rk E(K) = \rk E(\Q)+2$. \end{enumerate} \end{remark}

-The strategy for proving Theorem \ref{thm:bound}, employed also in \cite{LOT} and \cite{keyes}, is to use the equation for $C/\Q$ to find an explicit parameterized family of polynomials generating degree $n$ extensions $\Q(P)/\Q$ with Galois closure $S_n$.
-Some effort is required to verify that the members of the family are in fact irreducible and have Galois group $S_n$.
+The strategy for proving Theorem \ref{thm:bound}, employed also in \cite{LOT} and \cite{keyes}, is to use the equation for $C/\Q$ to find an explicit parameterized family of polynomials generating degree $n$ extensions $\Q(P)/\Q$.
+Some effort is required to verify that the members of the family are in fact irreducible.
 We then count the polynomials in this family and bound how often the number fields they generate are isomorphic.

+It is more difficult to generalize the approach when it comes to showing that the polynomials generated have Galois group $S_n$.
+However, we offer the following partial result for counting fields with largest possible Galois group generated by points on trigonal superelliptic curves.